questdb/py-questdb-client/docs/sender.rst

 The transaction is automatically completed a the end of the ``with`` block.

+* If the there are no errors, the transaction is committed and sent to the server without delays.

+* If an exception is raised with the block, the transaction is rolled back and the exception is propagated.

-You can complete a transaction explicity by calling the :func:`questdb.ingress.SenderTransaction.commit` or the :func:`questdb.ingress.SenderTransaction.rollback` methods.
+You can also terminate a transaction explicity by calling the :func:`commit <questdb.ingress.SenderTransaction.commit>` or the :func:`rollback <questdb.ingress.SenderTransaction.rollback>` methods.

-Raising an exception from within the transaction ``with`` block will also cause the transaction to be rolled back.
+While transactions that span multiple tables are not supported by QuestDB, you can reuse the same sender for mutliple tables.

+You can also create parallel transactions by creating multiple sender objects across multiple threads.

 .. _sender_auto_creation: